evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

           physics.state.paused = true;
           helper.hideBlockElement(straberryElement);

-          gameoverMessage.show("Hello Earthlings, We detected unauthorized dark energy transfer in your stellar system that slowed the inflation rate of the Universe and triggered a cosmic real estate crisis.
+          gameoverMessage.show("Greetings Earthlings!
+We detected an unauthorized dark energy transfer in your stellar system that slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
 To restore our  profits we have removed your star.
-We apologize for any inconvenience.
-Have a good night. ~The department of intergalactic spacelords.");
+We apologize for any inconvenience and wish you a good night. ~The department of intergalactic spacelords.");
         }
       }